 Editor’s Note: This blog was originally published in June 2017 and has been revised to reflect industry updates.

-Whether you’re switching jobs, expanding your family, or have undergone other lifestyle or financial changes due to the novel coronavirus (COVID-19) pandemic, you’re not alone.
+Whether you’re switching jobs, expanding your family, or have undergone other lifestyle or financial changes, you’re not alone.

 Of the 1,000 respondents surveyed for the “Neighbor 2020-2021 American Migration Report” conducted by its namesake storage-sharing app, 20 percent more said they plan to move this year than in 2020 based on job changes, financial challenges, or additional space requirements.